crokobit/hugo_blog/content/PL_note.md

 type checking:

-  pn is pattern n, using constructor and variable to define pn can set variable type binding in en e1 .. en should have same type
+  pn is pattern n, using constructor and variable to define pn can set variable type binding in en ?? e1 .. en should be same type

 evaluation
   e0 => v0